AmeerD/AmeerD.github.io/_pages/reading.md

 * Global Warming: The Complete Briefing, John Houghton
 * Parable of the Sower, Kim Stanley
 * The Entrepreneurial State, Mariana Mazzucato
+* A Crack in Creation: Gene Editing and the Unthinkable Power to Control Evolution, Jennifer Doudna & Samuel H. Sternberg
+* The Code Breaker, Walter Isaacson

 ## Favourites and Recent Reads
 * Billion Dollar Whale, Tom Wright & Bradley Hope (March 2021)